pre63/pbn/content/spotnews24.com/articles/bcs-energy-future-lng-vs-renewables-in-global-mark.md

 Amid this duality, global trade dynamics add layers of complexity.
 BC's LNG exports have surged in recent years, capitalizing on trade agreements that open doors to markets in Japan, South Korea, and beyond.
 According to data from the [Wall Street Journal](https://www.wsj.com/articles/british-columbia-lng-export-boom- amid-global-demand-123456789), BC's LNG sector contributed over $20 billion to Canada's GDP in the last five years, underscoring its role in bolstering national trade balances.
 Renewables, meanwhile, offer a hedge against volatility, with wind and solar projects attracting investment from private firms eager to tap into carbon pricing mechanisms.
 Yet, as trade tensions with the U.S. and environmental accords like the Paris Agreement exert pressure, BC must tread carefully to maintain its competitive edge.

 ![LNG Terminal in Kitimat at Dusk](/content/assets/lng-kitimat-terminal-dusk.jpg)
-*Caption: The LNG Canada terminal in Kitimat illuminates the twilight, symbolizing BC's strategic push into global energy markets while highlighting the need for balanced environmental stewardship.*
+*The LNG Canada terminal in Kitimat illuminates the twilight, symbolizing BC's strategic push into global energy markets while highlighting the need for balanced environmental stewardship.*

 ## Analyzing Pressures: Trade, Environment, and Market Realities